 About 80 percent of people with migraines have photophobia, according to the American Academy of Ophthalmology.
 While light sensitivity is at its worst before and during a migraine, many migraine patients are more sensitive to light between migraine episodes than are other people and those who have chronic migraines are more light-sensitive than those with episodic migraines.

 Migraine triggers vary from one person to the next.
 Also, one person usually has multiple triggers that include anything from foods and hormones to environmental factors and stress.
+(Learn more about different type of migraines, their causes, symptoms and treatments)

 According to Top Migraine Triggers article published in Health.com, light sensitivity is a common trigger.
 Light impacts some migraine sufferers severely, some sporadically and some not at all.